A house for sale by owner (FSBO or 'fizzbo'), technically speaking, is every residential property for sale anywhere because ...

 To remain in business, such brokerages

 depend on huge volume.
-So, don't expect the same level of attention and service you would typically receive through a real estate brokerage.
+So, don't expect the same level of attention and service you would typically receive through a full service real estate brokerage.
 You get what you pay for.

-In my experience, a FSBO is an exercise in futility.
+In my experience, a house for sale by owner is an exercise in futility.
 The vast majority of homeowners who set out to sell their own home end up listing their property with a full service agent.
 Just like construction contractors, lawyers, landscapers, auto mechanics or any other profession or trade, there are certain skills and specialized knowledge necessary to achieve success, and selling your own house is no different.
-It can be done, but the results may not be the best you could have achieved with expert assistance.
+It can be done, but the results may not be the best you could have achieved with expert - and trustworthy - assistance.